How to Create an Effective Call to Action

 4) Text in Social Media Posts

-If social media is a part of your marketing strategy, you should understand the importance of a good call-to-action.
-You need to make it very clear in your posts, because other things will be fighting for your users’ attention in social networks.
+If SMM is a part of your marketing strategy, you should understand the importance of a good call to action.
+You need to make it very clear in your posts because other things will be fighting for your users’ attention on social networks.

 Take this example from a post on Instagram:

 The call-to-action is basically to read the post and go for it.
 That’s about as straightforward as it gets.
 It tells users what the next step is that they need to take to reach whatever you offer.

 Now that we’ve covered the types of call-to-action buttons you can create, let’s look at where you should put them.

 Where to Put Call-to-Action Buttons on Your Website?